 p.134 intelligence... will prove survival-conductive mainly for a being of a particular restless disposition, a creature such as man, who refuses to settle down in a secured ecological niche, but shifts restlessly from environment to environment needing continually to readjust to self-imposed changes.
 The value of intelligence, one might say, is not absolute but remedial - as an aid to offsetting the problems of a particular sort of lifestyle.

 [JLJ - Alternatively, intelligence will prove survival-conductive in an environment continuously throwing or producing puzzle-like situations, where jury-rigging things, poking around and making things up as we go is rewarded positively.
-Intelligence helps us to strategically produce scenarios from the driving forces - this helps us to select the appropriate behavior for the current predicament, and helps us form a posture to both the known and the unknown, and ultimately helps us to both develop and execute scheme to 'go on.']
+Intelligence helps us to strategically produce scenarios from the driving forces - this helps us to select the appropriate behavior for the current predicament, and helps us form a posture to both the known and the unknown, and ultimately helps us to both develop and execute a scheme to 'go on.']

 p.145 Thus, even if only a small fraction of what is realizable in theory is realizable in nature, any increase in organizational complexity will nevertheless be accompanied by an enormous amplification of possibilities.